Opgenoorth/Opgenoorth.github.io/publications.md

 <li> Benavides et al (in review in Scientific Data) The GenTree Leaf Collection: inter- and intraspecific leaf variation in seven forest tree species in Europe.</li>
 <li> Ramirez-Valiente et al (in review in New Phytologist) Climatic drivers of selection on seed mass, emergence time and early growth rates across the distribution range of Scots pine (Pinus sylvestris L.).</li>
 <li> Valdez-Correcher et al (in review in Global Ecology and Biogeography) Search for top-down and bottom-up drivers of latitudinal trends in insect herbivory in oak trees in Europe.</li>
-<li> Solé-Medina et al (in review in AoB PLANTS) Genetic variation in early fitness traits across European populations of silver birch (Betula pendula).</li>
 <li> Bittner et al (in review in Journal of Paleolimnology) Revisiting afro-alpine Lake Garba Guracha in the Bale Mountains of Ethiopia - rationale, chronology, geochemistry, and paleoenvironmental implications.</li>
+<li> Solé-Medina et al (accepted) Genetic variation in early fitness traits across European populations of silver birch (Betula pendula).
+AoB PLANTS</li>
 <li> *Opgenoorth et al (2020) Rewinding the Molecular Clock in the genus Carabus: Revisiting Andujar et al. 2012.Biorxiv, doi: 10.1101/2020.02.19.912543</li>
 <li> Castagneyrol et al (2020) Can School Children Support Ecological Research?
 Lessons from the ‘Oak Bodyguard’ Citizen Science Project.
 Citizen Science: Theory and practice 5(1): 10, pp. 1–11.
 DOI: https://doi.org/10.5334/cstp.267</li>
 <li> Avanzi et al (2020) Individual reproductive success in Norway spruce natural populations depends on growth rate, age and sensitivity to temperature.